 Should I book my flights straight away?

-We recommend that you do not book any flights or additional accommodation until you have received your booking confirmation email from Trinity Laban confirming your place on the course.
+We recommend that you do not book any flights or additional accommodation until you have received the email from Trinity Laban confirming your place on the course.
+Please note, in the unlikely event that Trinity Laban cancels the Dance Summer School, we are only able to refund course fees and fees for accommodation booked through our Online Shop.
+We are not able to offer any refund/compensation for travel or other accommodation costs incurred.

-Can I start the classes later in the week than the first Monday?
+Can I start the summer school later in the week than the first Monday?

-We strongly advise that participants arrange to be in London and at Trinity Laban from the first day of the course to get maximum benefit from this programme.
-Due to the intensive nature of the classes, participants would risk missing essential introductory work in classes at the beginning by arriving after the first day.
+We strongly advise that participants arrange to be in London and at Trinity Laban from the first day of the course to get the maximum benefit from this programme.
+Due to the intensive nature of the sessions, participants would risk missing essential introductory work in sessions at the beginning by arriving after the first day.

 Is it ok to leave the course and accommodation early?